nebez/floppybird/README.md

 Cool Stuff
 ---------
 *Some cool things other people have done with the code.
 Let me know about your projects and I'll link it here*
+http://www.hhcc.com/404 - **[Hill Holiday](http://www.hhcc.com/)** using it for their 404
-http://heart-work.se/duvchi - Floppy bird, modified, and used as a promotional campaign for an album release https://github.com/rukmal/FlappyLeapBird - **[Rukmal](http://rukmal.me/)** integrated LeapMotion Controller functionality!
+http://heart-work.se/duvchi - Floppy bird, modified, and used as a promotional campaign for an album release
+https://www.progressivewebflap.com/ - **[@jsonthor](https://twitter.com/jsonthor)** turned Floppy Bird into a PWA!
+https://github.com/rukmal/FlappyLeapBird - **[Rukmal](http://rukmal.me/)** integrated LeapMotion Controller functionality!
 Check out his website, he's done some cool stuff.
 http://chrisbeaumont.github.io/floppybird/ - **[@chrisbeaumont](https://github.com/chrisbeaumont)** made an awesome auto-pilot, check it out
 http://www.lobe.io/flappy-math-saga/- **[@tikwid](https://github.com/tikwid)** made a really cool version designed to teach you times tables. really cool.